Dear Security Architect,

-This course potentially is a 1x7x49 investment of your time and energy.
-There are required activities to be done over each weekend for the 7 weeks of the course, and that also includes being able to allocate 5-10 hours out of each working week too.
+This program potentially is a 1x7x49 investment of your time and energy.
+There are required activities to be done over each weekend for the 7 weeks of the program, and that also includes being able to allocate 5-10 hours out of each working week too.
 Some people don’t have the flexibility to do this.
 And that's totally OK.
 I have a young family too, and weekends are…hard.

 However, if you want to improve your security architecture chops, it isn’t going to happen by magic.
 It takes work.
 Lots of work.
-And, just like our print Security Sanity™ newsletter, this course isn’t for tire-kickers (theres no guarantee, and no refunds).
+And, just like our print Security Sanity™ newsletter, this program isn’t for tire-kickers (there's no guarantee, and no refunds).
 It’s for people who are ready to take their careers to the next level and who are aware of – and committed to doing – the work required to get there.

 My name isn’t John Sherwood, David Lynas or Andy Clark.

-While they’re dear, personal friends of mine; I learned SABSA from and I did SABSA implementations shoulder-to-shoulder with David; and I’ve been personally mentored by all three of them in different areas of my life and career over the last 14 years, I’m not them.
+While they’re dear, personal friends of mine; I learned SABSA from and I did SABSA implementations shoulder-to-shoulder with David; and I’ve been personally mentored by all three of them in different areas of my life and career since 2005, I’m not them.
 I didn’t write the SABSA Blue Book.
 I didn’t write the SABSA Training materials (well, except for the first attempt at the official SABSA-TOGAF integration special seminar, but that's a story for another day).
 And, in fact, the only official certification level I have in SABSA is the SCF Foundation.
 So if you're impressed by names, titles, certifications and all that jazz – and its a show-stopper for you – then it’s clear that I’m probably not going to be able to teach you much of anything.